DONATE

 ADVOCACY

-LEADER: Lynn Olds (Greenfield Retirement Home), Melanie Whitmer (The Freedom House) and Torri Angulo (The Freedom House).
+LEADER: Lynn Olds (Greenfield Retirement Home) and Melanie Whitmer (The Freedom House)

 Raise awareness, educate lawmakers, as well as community leaders and residents on MI/SUD issues.